NGA-TRAN/datafusion-distributed/nga_POC_summary.md

 0. MUST: Verify why there is no Dynamic Filtering?
 CVS files?
 1. MUST: Distributed dim & fact files correctly for partitioned hash join
 2. MUST: Build custom TaskEstimator
-3. OPTINAL: Make space aggregation happen in stage1
+3. OPTIONAL: Make space aggregation happen in stage1
+4. INVESTIGATE: The `repartition_subset_satisfactions` flag from PR #19304 doesn't seem to work in distributed context
+   - Tests show 2-stage plans with repartitioning instead of expected single-stage `mode=SinglePartitioned`
+   - May need to investigate if distributed planner is interfering with this optimization